 She is a sturdy, ocean-going vessel, masterfully designed for moving through calm and rough seas alike, with grace and ease, carrying you safely and comfortably on your journey.

-Below decks you first enter the pilothouse, with it’s raised dinette and captain’s chairs.
+Below decks you first enter the pilothouse, with it’s raised dinette to port and settee/berth to starboard.
 The pilothouse offers a wonderful all-weather station to take in 360-degree view at anchor, or continue enjoying being underway, without worrying about the conditions.

 True’s dining salon provides a warm, elegant place to enjoy your meals aboard.
 The main dinette converts into a double berth sleeping 2, with a single bunk above.

-The last stop at the front of the boat is the forward private cabin with a spacious double berth, en suit head access and hanging closet, as well as a plethora of cabinet and drawer space.
+The last stop at the front of the boat is the forward private cabin with a spacious double v-berth, en suit head access and hanging closet, as well as a plethora of cabinet and drawer space.

 Moving back above decks, you’ll see that True is a Ketch rig, double-masted, carrying three sails at a total sail area of almost 900sq ft.
-Perhaps the only thing that compare to the sight of True with all her canvas flying, and 26,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board sailing her!
+Perhaps the only thing that compares to the sight of True with all her canvas flying, and 38,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board sailing her!
 We hope you’ll join us and feel the thrill yourself.

 10ft Dinghy with 6HP outboard